100rabhcsmc/Javascript/README.md

 or
 closure are the function that have access to the variable that are present in there scope chain.

+**Best ans**
+A function along with reference to its outer enviroment together forms a closures or
+A closure is a combination of a function and lexical scope bundle together.

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](/closures.png)

 ### 4. Call back Function